Automated Synthesis of Distributed Self-Stabilizing Protocols: Formal Characterization of Self-, Monotonic-, and Ideal-Stabilization

 We use \ltl~\cite{p77} to specify the functional behavior of a stabilizing program.
-Since LTL is a commonly-known language, we refrain from presenting its syntax and semantics and continue with our running example (where $\ltlF$, $\ltlG$, $\ltlX$, and $\ltlU$ denote the `finally', `globally', `next', and `until' operators, respectively).
+Since LTL is a commonly-known language, we refrain from presenting its syntax and semantics ($\ltlF$, $\ltlG$, $\ltlX$, and $\ltlU$ denote the `finally', `globally', `next', and `until' operators, respectively).
 In our framework, an \ltl\ formula may include uninterpreted predicates.
 Thus, we say that a program $\sys$ satisfies an \ltl\ formula $\varphi$ from an initial state in the set $I$, and write $\sys,I \models \varphi$ \; iff \; there exists an interpretation function for each uninterpreted predicate in $\varphi$, such that all computations of $\sys$, starting from a state in $I$ satisfy $\varphi$.
 Also, the semantics of the satisfaction relation is the standard semantics of \ltl\ over Kripke structures (i,e., computations of $\sys$ that start from a state in $I$).

-\paragraph{Example~\ref{subsec:ex1}} Consider the problem of {\em token passing} in a ring topology (\emph{i.e.}, token ring), where each process $\proc_i$ has a variable $c_i$ with the domain $D_{c_i}=\{0,1,2\}$.
+\paragraph{\em Example~\ref{subsec:ex1}} Consider the problem of {\em token passing} in a ring topology (i.e., token ring), where each process $\proc_i$ has a variable $x_i$ with the domain $D_{x_i}=\{0,1,2\}$.
 This problem has two functional requirements:

-\begin{description} \item[Safety] The {\em safety} requirement for this problem is that in each state, only one process can execute.
-To formulate this requirement, we assume each process $\proc_i$ is associated with a local uninterpreted predicate $\token_i$, which shows whether $\proc_i$ is enabled.
+\begin{description} \item[Safety] The {\em safety} requirement for this problem is that in each state, only one process has the token and, hence, can execute.
+To formulate this requirement, we assume that each process $\proc_i$ is associated with a local uninterpreted predicate $\token_i$, which shows whether $\proc_i$ is enabled.
 Let $\LP = \{\token_i \; \mid \; 0 \le i < n \}$.
-A process $\proc_i$ can execute a transition, if and only if $\token_i$ is true.
+Thus, a process $\proc_i$ can execute a transition, if and only if $\token_i$ is true.
 The \ltl formula, $\varphi_{\mathbf{TR}}$, expresses the above requirement for a ring of size $n$:

 Using the set of uninterpreted predicates, the safety requirement can be expressed by the following \ltl formula:

 Note that although safety requirements generally need the $\ltlG$ operator, we do not need it, as every state in a stabilizing system can be an initial state.